What is the Nunez Monitorship?

 Eleventh Report (July 1, 2020 to December, 31 2020)

 Remedial Order Reports

-In addition to the Monitor Reports above, the Nunez monitoring team is required to issue four brief interim written reports describing the efforts the Department has taken to implement the requirements of the Remedial Order.
+In addition to the Monitor Reports above, the Nunez monitoring team issued three brief interim written reports describing the efforts the Department has taken to implement the requirements of the Remedial Orders.